 Where would you take a client that you want to land a deal with?

 Kristina: None of us are really dealmakers, but in a perfect world, it would be at Tlapazola over a couple of extra strong tequilas (there was a disclaimer on the menu) and freshly caught fish, seated on the outdoor patio.
 I still miss that place.

 What is your craziest or fondest Venice experience?

 Todd: The “Normal Is Dead” Parade with The Venice Beach Freakshow was definitely a standout – tragic to lose the Ray Family and that amazing place.

 Theo: Being selected as King and Queen of the Venice Mardi Gras Parade.
 My ole’ buddies from back east see us on FB and can’t believe all the stuff we’re doing.
 Venice is for fun-loving people!

 Todd: Venice Paparazzi is one of the greatest things to ever happen here.
 Thank you Edizen & Alex, the coolest ass-kicking couple in town (literally), for documenting the Venice Renaissance.

-Kristina: I’d like to thank Fox Swap Meet for the frilly socks and the jerseys throughout my childhood, Manny’s Lowriders for my first sparkly banana seat on my beach cruiser, and the chefs and owners at Meditrina, Stroh’s, and Flake for the employment when I was unskilled and in need of direction.
-Also, my landlord for giving me affordable rent that allows me to have a place to live in Venice – three blocks from where I grew up!
+Kristina: I’d like to thank Fox Swap Meet for the frilly socks and the jerseys throughout my childhood, Manny’s Lowriders for the first sparkly banana seat on my beach cruiser, and the chefs and owners at Meditrina, Stroh’s, and Flake for the employment when I was unskilled and in need of direction.
+Also, my landlord for the affordable rent that allows me to live in Venice – three blocks from where I grew up!

 Who should Venice Paparazzi cast the spotlight on next?